 Step 2: Head over to Coursebot and choose the course.

 Step 4: Activate your Joy-Con/Pro Controllers to join.
 You can play local co-op with up to four players (Mario, Luigi, Toad, and Toadette).
-Single Joy-Con controllers is all you need, but you can also use the dual Joy-Con setup.
-Player one will always be Mario, while players two to four will be Luigi, Toad, and Toadette, respectively.
+Single Joy-Con controllers are all you need, but you can also use the dual Joy-Con setup.
+Player one will always be Mario, while players two through four will be Luigi, Toad, and Toadette, respectively.

-It’s unfortunate that you are restrained to co-op, since versus mode is an option in both online and local wireless play via Course World.
-But for now at least, that’s all you get for local co-op play.
+It’s unfortunate that you are restrained to co-op since versus mode is an option in both online and local wireless play via Course World.
+For now, at least, that’s all you get for local co-op play.